Weapons in Star Trek: Quantum torpedo

 Quantum torpedoes first appear in the Deep Space Nine episode "Defiant" as a weapon aboard the USS Defiant.
 In the DS9 episode "Paradise Lost", the USS Lakota was also stated to be carrying quantum torpedoes, although they were never used.
 Additionally, the USS Enterprise-E is equipped with quantum torpedoes in Star Trek: First Contact and Star Trek: Nemesis.
-The Federation and Cardassian Union are the only known users of quantum torpedoes.
+The Federation are the only known users of quantum torpedoes.
 The Star Trek: Deep Space Nine Technical Manual states that quantum torpedoes derive their destructive power from vacuum energy.
 Various in-universe sources describe quantum torpedoes as roughly double the destructive power of standard photon torpedoes, putting their yield somewhere in excess of 100 megatons of TNT.

 Four of the USS Enterprise-E's quantum torpedoes destroyed an unshielded Borg sphere.
 The launcher appears on the 1701-E in Star Trek: Insurrection but is never fired.
-In Star Trek: Nemesis, nine of the Enterprise-E's quantum torpedoes disabled Scimitar's cloaking function.
+In Star Trek: Nemesis, nine of the Enterprise-E's quantum torpedoes disable the Scimitar's cloaking function.